-Assistant Vice Chancellor for Research Services and Project Management, North Carolina Agricultural and Technical State University
+Retired Director, Office of Research Compliance and Ethics, North Carolina Agricultural and Technical State University

 Students are eager to participate in a summer research experience.
 This is especially true at N.C.
 A&T. When mentoring students toward a summer research experience, we have learned mentors still need to spend time assuring students, especially freshmen and sophomores, that they are just as capable as students from other institutions of completing a research experience at a different institution successfully.
 Some students, especially those early in their undergraduate career, are apprehensive when considering participating in a summer research experience at another institution in unfamiliar territory.
 To ease the apprehension, we created a support system for students that allows them to have access to key personnel when they need insight, guidance, or an ear to vent.
 We also leverage these experiences to empower students to encourage their peers to participate in experiences in less familiar areas.
 Creating an effective support system has perpetuated the interest of students to apply for and complete summer research experiences away from their home institution.